Metanorma: Aequitate Verum

 IHO deliverable development process

-The process of developing an IHO deliverable is best described in the official IHO Quick Reference Guide: Standards Development Process, which summarizes the following two documents:
+The process of developing an IHO deliverable is best described in the official IHO PUBLICATIONS: STANDARDS AND SPECIFICATIONS,

 The following information is excerpted from the Reference Guide as a simple summary for editors.
 For official information, please refer to the official IHO sources.